-19. Volunteers are referred to BF Adventure from a number of sources.
+Volunteers are referred to BF Adventure from a number of sources.

-20. Volunteers who satisfy the requirements of the BF Adventure and following receipt of two "safer recruitment" references will be offered a taster day.
+Volunteers who satisfy the requirements of the BF Adventure and following receipt of two "safer recruitment" references will be offered a taster day.
 Following this, a DBS enhanced check must be carried out.

-Policies remaining in force
+9.8.3 Policies remaining in force

-21. A person who is barred from working with children or vulnerable adults will be breaking the law if they work or volunteer, or try to work or volunteer with those groups.
+A person who is barred from working with children or vulnerable adults will be breaking the law if they work or volunteer, or try to work or volunteer with those groups.

-22. An organisation which knowingly employs someone who is barred to work with those groups will also be breaking the law.
+An organisation which knowingly employs someone who is barred to work with those groups will also be breaking the law.

-23. In the event of BF Adventure dismissing or investigating a member of staff or a volunteer because they have, or are suspected to have harmed a child or vulnerable adult, or are suspected to pose a risk we will report the information to the Independent Safeguarding Authority.
+In the event of BF Adventure dismissing or investigating a member of staff or a volunteer because they have, or are suspected to have harmed a child or vulnerable adult, or are suspected to pose a risk we will report the information to the Local Authority Designated Officer and to the Disclosure and Barring Service.